RTmtfiallos/IDS-AKS-Accelerator/README.md

 | Private cluster | [ByoVnetPrivateCI.yml](https://github.com/RTmtfiallos/ABC-AKS/blob/main/.github/workflows/ByoVnetPrivateCI.yml) | [ESLZ Byo private vnet](https://github.com/RTmtfiallos/ABC-AKS/blob/main/.github/workflows_dep/AksDeploy-ByoVnetPrivate.parameters.json) | [![ByoVNetPrivateCI](https://github.com/Azure/Aks-Construction/actions/workflows/ByoVnetPrivateCI.yml/badge.svg)](https://github.com/Azure/Aks-Construction/actions/workflows/ByoVnetPrivateCI.yml) | As above, but with a focus on private networking                                     |

 For a more in depth look at the GitHub Actions I created, which steps are performed and the different CI practices they demonstrate, please refer to [this page](https://github.com/RTmtfiallos/ABC-AKS/GhActions.md).

-I have already begun work on an Azure DevOps pipeline as opposed to leveraging GitHub.

 ## Getting Started